elastic/cloudbeat/deploy/cloudformation/README.md

 ELASTIC_AGENT_VERSION="<Elastic Agent Version>" # e.g: 8.8.0 | 8.8.0-SNAPSHOT

-DEV.ALLOW_SSH=bool # Set to true in order to modify the template to allow SSH connections DEV.KEY_NAME="" # When SSH is allowed, your EC2 SSH key is required DEV.PRE_RELEASE=bool # Set to true in order to replace the artifact URL with a pre-release version (BC or snapshot) DEV.SHA="" # When running a pre-release version, you have to specify the SHA of the pre-release artifact (on SNAPSHOT versions you can leave empty to take the latest)
+DEV.ALLOW_SSH=bool # Set to true in order to modify the template to allow SSH connections DEV.KEY_NAME="" # When SSH is allowed, your EC2 SSH key name is required DEV.PRE_RELEASE=bool # Set to true in order to replace the artifact URL with a pre-release version (BC or snapshot) DEV.SHA="" # When running a pre-release version, you have to specify the SHA of the pre-release artifact (on SNAPSHOT versions you can leave empty to take the latest)
 ```

-Run `just deploy-cloudformation`
+4. Run `just deploy-cloudformation` to create a CloudFormation stack with an elastic-agent that will automatically enroll to your fleet.

+Debugging:
+1. To track progress of the CloudFormation stack creation go to https://console.aws.amazon.com/cloudformation/
+2. If the stack was created successfully but elastic-agent didn't enroll to your fleet, try to ssh into the EC2 and get the initialization logs by `cat /var/log/cloud-init-output.log`.